OpenStackSanDiego/ServiceChains/Exercise #1.md

 Network Setup

-The NetMon machine will need multiple ports to process the traffic.
+The NetMon machine will need multiple ports: at least one for management and one for data to process the traffic.

 Log into the OpenStack controller via SSH
 Your lab controller will be of the form ewrXXX.openstacksandiego.us